Works

 There will be an increase in noise, dust and vibration from equipment, heavy vehicles, machinery and work activity.

-Wungong Brook rail bridge works (until late-April 2024)
+Wungong Brook Rail Bridge works (until late-June 2024)

-• Due to the size of the load, beams will be delivered at at 4am.
+• Due to the size of the load, beams will need to be delivered at 4am

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
 For questions about project works, please email info@metronet.wa.gov.au or call 9326 3666.

-The Byron Road level crossing will permanently closed mid-2024 as part of the METRONET Byford Rail Extension Project.
+The Byron Road level crossing will permanently close on 4 June as part of the METRONET Byford Rail Extension Project.

 To maximise safety for road users, Main Roads WA, on behalf of METRONET, is upgrading the Dickens Place, Stone Street and Eleventh Road intersections with South Western Highway.
 Upgrades include: